1adrianschoettel/Algorithms-Final/README.md

 # Usage

+By running the main interface section, the user will experience our app.
 When a customer enters our app, they will be welcomed and asked the following:

 1. The type of subscription they want: